 We believed we were in a special place and time.
 I do think that we were,

 The world after Telesaver.
 Life moves on, and Telesaver did serve as a launch point for a number of its former employees -- some of which had no prior communications experience.
-Dick Goldman got involved in home security and smart houses (Intellitech, Home Systems Plus) and since 2003 has been the General Manager of the Pearlstone Conference & Retreat Center; he has since retired and moved to Florida.
+Dick Goldman got involved in home security and smart houses (Intellitech, Home Systems Plus), and was General Manager (2003+) of the Pearlstone Conference & Retreat Center; he has since retired and moved to Florida.
 Bob Chertkof formed a recruitment firm.
 Joel Maloff does telecom consulting.
 Dan Dumler was a longtime Vice President of Capital Telecommunications, Inc., and now does telecom consulting.
 His wife Denise manages a telecommunications department at T. Rowe Price (a long way from the Codes computer).
 Robbie Trainer and Guy Therien advanced through various software firms in the Baltimore/Washington corridor; eventually, Intel noticed Guy's rise in the iRMX-86 community and hired him, where he continues to move on up in various roles (named a prestigious Intel Fellow in 2017); Robbie is currently CTO at SatisFacts Research.
 Andy McCasker progressed through a number of companies and is currently CTO at Fishbowl.
 For a while Kodi Yazdanipour was a switch design engineer at the giant European manufacturing firm Alcatel; the last I heard he was Principal Engineer at Hyundai Electronics' Network Systems Division.

 I'm sure there are very many other follow-up stories that I'm not aware of!